mantidproject/mantid/docs/source/release/v3.9.0/sans.rst

 - Fix for LARMOR multi-period loading.
 The initial rotation was not correctly applied to all child workspaces.
 - IDF bug when using Larmor in batch mode was resolved.
 - Issue where Gui changes were not picked up for batch reductions was resolved.
+- Fix for merged reduction with phi masking.

 X uncertainties (delta-Q)
 -------------------------